spgennard/vscode_cobol4gnucobol/README.md

-# GnuCOBOL Extension for the bitlang.COBOL Extension
+# GnuCOBOL Extension

-This extension contains all the GnuCOBOL language features that were part of the original bitlang.COBOL Extension.
+This extension contains GnuCOBOL language features that were part of the original bitlang.COBOL Extension.

+This extension does not provide support for the COBOL language, so you will be required to use another extension to provide support for this.

+This might sound odd but it does allow you to use one of the many COBOL extensions now available and use it with any combination of debuggers or code visualizers.

+To summarize, this extension provides:
+ - Problem matchers
+ - A derived GnuCOBOL language that injects GnuCOBOL keywords into an existing COBOL syntax.

-### Task: Single file compile using GnuCOBOL
+## Task: Single file compile using GnuCOBOL

 The example below shows you how you can create a single task to compile one program using the `cobc` command.